Isobuster/ibpt/README.md

 To **import** a \*.ibpt partition-table file:
  - Select a drive or load an image file
  - Drag the \*.ibpt file onto IsoBuster

+The \*.ibpt file is a simple text file that can be opened with any text editor.

+Make changes per your requirements or per your test data before dragging it onto IsoBuster.
+This way you can easily expose hidden partitions, if you know (or found) where they are.